Princess Sofia, Duchess of Värmland: Charity work

 In 2010, Hellqvist was one of the co-founders of non-profit organisation Project Playground, a charity that assists underprivileged children in South Africa.
 Princess Sofia is the honorary chair.

 To mark the occasion of Prince Carl Philip and Princess Sofia's marriage in 2015, the couple founded Prince Carl Philip and Princess Sofia's Foundation.
 The foundation's purpose is to counteract bullying.

 Princess Sofia is an honorary chair of Sophiahemmet since 2016.
 She succeeded Princess Christina, Mrs. Magnuson, who had been honorary chair since 1972.

 In April 2020, the Princess completed a three-day emergency online training course from Sophiahemmet University, created to help hospitals amidst the COVID-19 pandemic.
 It was announced that she would work as a volunteer at the Sophiahemmet Hospital in Stockholm, where she would support "doctors and nurses through kitchen shifts, disinfecting instruments and cleaning."

-Titles, styles and honours

-Sofia is styled as Her Royal Highness Princess Sofia of Sweden, Duchess of Värmland.